How to Start an LLC in Kentucky

 Once your Articles are improved, you have an LLC.
 But you’ll need to take a few more steps to make sure your LLC ready to do business and protect your personal assets.

-• Adopt an operating agreement.
 An operating agreement is an internal record, kept on record with your LLC, that defines how your LLC undertakes procedures like voting, allocating profits and losses, transferring membership, and eventually even dissolving.
 You’ll need it to open a business bank account.

 An operating agreement can help prevent conflicts among owners and clarify how the business should work—how votes are taken, how profits are allocated, and how you’ll handle disputes.
 In the absence of an operating agreement, the state’s default LLC rules will apply to your LLC, and these might not suit your business.
+There’s no law in Kentucky requiring an LLC to keep an operating agreement.
+But that doesn’t mean you should skip it.

 When you hire us, we provide a free operating agreement template written by our attorneys specifically for use in Kentucky.
 You can customize to suit your needs.